 We will be seeking to apply for coverage and reimbursement from the U.S. Center for Medicare and Medicaid Services, or CMS, under provisions that allow for transitional separate payment for Omidria as opposed to having Omidria be included as part of the existing packaged payment for cataract surgery paid by CMS.
 Other third-party payors often follow the reimbursement methodology adopted by CMS.
 Although we believe we will meet the criteria for transitional separate payment, we cannot predict how long CMS will take to process our application, and there is no assurance that CMS will eventually approve our application.
 Even if our application is approved, separate payment will be for a period not greater than three years and we will have to re-apply for continued separate payment by CMS.
-Since the majority of patients undergoing cataract surgery are covered by Medicare in the U.S., if we do not receive approval for separate payment for Omidria.
-Even if we receive transitional separate payment for Omidria.
-Even if we receive transitional separate payment from CMS, if we cannot receive a positive decision by CMS on separate payment for Omidria.
+Since the majority of patients undergoing cataract surgery are covered by Medicare in the U.S., if we do not receive approval for separate payment by CMS, we may need to adjust our pricing and our revenue could be lower than if we had received a positive decision by CMS on separate payment for Omidria.
 Even if we receive transitional separate payment from CMS, if we cannot receive continuation of separate payment once it expires, we would expect to be classified within the packaged payment for the cataract procedure and, at that time, may need to adjust our pricing accordingly.
 In addition to CMS, we will need to arrange for reimbursement from private payors that may, or may not, reference our CMS reimbursement status in their coverage decisions.